 - Publishing options

 Two payments of up to $2500 each will be awarded as program milestones are met.
 Adjunct award amounts are based on FTE load.
 See the Calculating Adjunct Awards for information on how to calculate your eligibility.
-Processing of paperwork needed for the first payment will begin in January 2022.

 Payment One Milestones